bhouston/threeify/packages/shader-transpiler/README.md

   </a>
 </p>

-**threeify-glsl-transpiler** is glsl to JS module transpiler.
+**@threeify/shader-transpiler** is glsl to JS module transpiler.
 It is part of the threeify ecosystem.

 The purpose of this is to allow one to use raw glsl files in JavaScript in the most easy fashion possible.
 Keeping glsl files as \*.glsl files has the benefits that syntax highlighers work out of the box as do linters.
 This allows one to maximize their productivity.

 ## Usage

 ```
-Usage: threeify-glsl-transpiler [options]
+Usage: tst [options]

 Options:
   -V, --version               output the version number